lxgr-linux/buildaur/README.md

       --clear           : Cleanes build dir<br>
       -v|--version      : Displays version of this program<br>
       -l|--license      : Displays license of this program<br>
+       --make-chroot     : Creates a chroot dir which can be used for building packages<br>

    Additional options for -S,-R,-Syu,-asp:<br>
       n                 : Doesn't ask questions<br>
+      spgp              : Skips pgp checks of sourcecode<br>
+      c                 : Builds the package in a clean chroot<br>
+      The options have to be given in the right order!!!

    Hookoptions:<br>
       --listhooks       : Lists all available and installed hooks<br>